 My personal favorite native Texas and well-adapted fall blooming plants are Mexican bush sage (purple), blackfoot daisy (white) and four-nerve daisy or Mexican mint marigold (yellow).

 This perennial grouping is a striking color combination for the front yard that is sure to become a neighborhood favorite.
 And as Texas (and Mexican) natives, these fall bloomers can tough out and even bloom through our summers.

-You can also find many beautiful color combinations to brighten up your garden yourself this fall at our local native nurseries and plant sales.
+You can find many beautiful color combinations to brighten up your garden yourself this fall at our local native nurseries and plant sales.
 Look for inspiration at one of the many garden and nature events this October.
 However you spend your time in the garden, I hope you enjoy this wonderful season!